-Choosing a Special Educational Needs (SEN) school
+Choosing a special school

 This information applies to England.